Cooperjb4/IntroSE_Group2/README.md

 * Users will be able to browse art listings.
 * Users will be able to create and manage art posts they would like to sell.
 * Users will be able to securely purchase art from sellers.
 * Users will be able to contact sellers about the pieces they are selling.
+* Admin will be able to view all accounts that are registered.
+* Admin can delete, edit, and block accounts from the website.
+* Admin can view purchase histories and payments.

 ## Team Members
 ### <ins>Cooper Black</ins>